tabreturn/tabreturn.github.io/_posts/2020-12-16-interactive_animation_with_svg_and_gsap.md

 }
 ```

 The `activateButton()` function turns the start button green and adds a new event listener to it.
-When you click the start button, the `gsap.to()` line tweens the `y` position of the `#cuplevel` clipping path, moving it upward to a new y-coordinate of `-60` over a period of `2` seconds; on completion, the callback function will run a `deactivateButton()` function.
+When you click the start button, the `gsap.to()` line tweens the `y` position of the `#cuplevel` clipping path, moving it upward to a new y-coordinate of `-60` over a duration of `2` seconds; on completion, the callback function will run a `deactivateButton()` function.
 But there's no corresponding function definition for that, yet.

 ### Creating New SVG Elements with Javascript

 You use the `createElement()` method to create new HTML elements using JavaScript.
-The process is very similar for SVG elements, except that you use [`createElementNS()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElementNS) instead.
+The process is very similar for SVG, except that you use [`createElementNS()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElementNS) instead.

-And the corresponding `deactivateButton()` function for your last `gsap.to()` tween.
-This will add some frothy milk to the cup:
+Add a corresponding `deactivateButton()` function for your last `gsap.to()` tween.
+This will add some frothy milk to the cup using a thick, semi-opaque line with rounded tips:

 ```js
 function deactivateButton() {